Content Optimization Strategies

 Without question keywords in the heading tags, organizing your content to receive featured snippets is insufficient.

 Choose relevant query keywords with a lot of searches and include them in your header tags.
-The majority of Google's highlighted snippets begin just after a heading tag.

 It's all about using the proper question keyword phrase in the right spot.